NatanVilchis/termuxtex/README.en.md

 Options: <br>
 -b, If the .tex file contains references like bibtex, apacite ... <br>
 -o, If you want to open the PDF file automatically after compilation. <br>
+-a, If you want to open the PDF file automatically after compilation (Same that -o). <br>
 If there are no options, only the PDF file will be compiled. <br>
 Examples: <br>
 Compile: